- Calibration point

 - Route lock

-Often used in the context of edit activities, which are discrete capabilities supported by ArcGIS Roads and Highways to edit LRS Networks.
-Roads and Highways supports the following edit activities: create route, extend route, realign route, cartographic realignment of route, reassign route, reverse route, and retire route.
+Often used in the context of edit activities, which are discrete capabilities supported by Roads and Highways for Desktop to edit LRS Networks.
+Roads and Highways for Desktop supports the following edit activities: create route, extend route, realign route, cartographic realignment of route, reassign route, reverse route, and retire route.

-Acronym for the Advanced Linear Referencing System (ALRS), a linear referencing system implemented by Roads and Highways on the ArcGIS platform that supports multiple linear referencing methods and event measure behaviors.
-ALRS and LRS are used interchangeably in Roads and Highways.
+Acronym for the Advanced Linear Referencing System, a linear referencing system implemented by Roads and Highways on the ArcGIS platform that supports multiple linear referencing methods and event measure behaviors.

 In the context of linear referencing, often refers to a type of linear referenced event that represents a physical object, such as a sign, guardrail, or bridge.